-When the original St Marks at Carfax was pulled down, its dedication was transferred to a new church in the northern part of the town.
-It was built in 1988-90, by J C T Warren of Architectural and Planning Partnership, a local firm (CBg 23 p42).
-It is planned in what he called an evolutionary style, centred on a west tower and spire, flanked by transepts of triangular plan.
+When the original St Mark‘s at Carfax was pulled down, its dedication was transferred to a new church in the northern part of the town.
+This was built in 1988-90, by J C T Warren of Architectural and Planning Partnership, a local firm (CBg 23 p42).
+It is planned in what he called an ‘evolutionary style’, centred on a squat tower placed diagonally across the west end with a tall broach spire reminiscent of mediaeval ones in this part of Sussex.
+The main part of the church is flanked by transepts of triangular plan.
 The upper part of the main body of the church consists of a continuously glazed clerestory, punctuated by what are in effect flying buttresses.
 The clerestory is continued round the three-sided east end.
 The effect is intended to recall perceptions of a church in an earlier age, leaving no doubt about the purpose of the building.

 Glass: Five-light window by C E Kempe, 1902, removed from the demolished St Mark, Carfax.